 5. The S-EES determines T-EES and T-EAS via the Discover T-EAS procedure in clause 8.8.3.2 of the present document.
 When in step 2 the ACR has been triggered for service continuity planning, then UE Location and Target DNAI values provided in the Retrieve T-EES procedure contain the expected UE Location and expected Target DNAI.
 The S-EES may decide not to perform ACR if T-EAS is not available.

+5. If the T-EES is different than the S-EES and the EEC Context at the S-EES is not stale, the S-EES initiates EEC Context Push relocation with the T-EES as described in clause 8.9.2.3.
+Otherwise, if the T-EES is the same as the S-EES, EEC Context Push relocation is skipped.

-6. The S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.
+7. The S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.

-7. The S-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable).
+8. The S-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable).